 Today, almost 15 years later, the FDA continues to be the main proponent of well-executed continuous manufacturing – both for its potential GMP advantages and its flexibility.
 Indeed other regulatory agencies are also pro the approach, though they are less outspoken on the matter.

-Ultimately a less rigid model that endorses continuous manufacturing solutions can only be beneficial - opening doors for personalised medicine, new dosage forms and cost-efficient clinical trials that meet some important needs of the future.
+Ultimately a less rigid model that endorses continuous manufacturing solutions can only be beneficial - opening doors for personalized medicine, new dosage forms and cost-efficient clinical trials that meet some important needs of the future.

 Uniting global regulatory authorities

-Today, support from the European medicines agency (EMA) is formalised in the regulatory framework.
+Today, support from the European medicines agency (EMA) is formalized in the regulatory framework.
 And since the European Union GMP annex 15 on qualification and validation became law on 1 October 2015, inspectors now have a clear basis for evaluating the GMP compliance of continuous pharmaceutical manufacturing facilities, including continuous process verification approaches.

 Like the US, the FDA and EMA state that existing GMP regulation does permit continuous manufacturing, despite the batch-based wording of the regulations.
 In fact, the FDA and EMA cooperate on their approach to Quality by Design (QbD), both on QbD submissions for new or updated products and their interpretation of what it means in practice.
 This is part of the ICH regulations and the newly announced mutual recognitions agreement between the EU and the US.

 What does this mean in practice?
-The basis for continuous manufacturing is a product characterised by QbD methods and data.
+The basis for continuous manufacturing is a product characterized by QbD methods and data.
 The manufacturing and product flexibility, and subsequent market advantage that comes with continuous adoption, are more than perks – they are breakthroughs.